Jamesking56/wordpress2tumblr/README.md

 ----
 # Licensing
 <p align="center"><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">wordpress2tumblr</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.jamesking56.co.uk" property="cc:attributionName" rel="cc:attributionURL">James King</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.</p>

+To meet licensing, you must attribute any derivatives of my work back to me James King and link www.Jamesking56.co.uk in the copyright as the original author.
+You must also share your derivative of my work under this same license.

+This work (or any derivatives) cannot be used commercially.
+If you wish to use this software commercially, please contact me.

+Any of the above conditions can be waived by the original author (aka.
+Me, James King).
+Please contact me if you require a license restriction to be waived.